Monday, November 30, 2015

 ALL VIEWS ARE SUBJECTIVE BECAUSE ONE MUST CHOOSE WHAT FACTS TO INCLUDE OR LEAVE OUT

-This section contrasts narrating political facts with no or little tie to tangible interests, and stressing underlying economic forces.
+This section contrasts narrating political facts untied to tangible interests with stressing underlying economic forces.

 Liberty Guides the People by Eugène Delacroix, 1831 / zoom